jaygurnani/CheckoutInterview/CheckoutInterview/README.md

 - Returns the Id of the newly created payment record

 ## Areas for improvement
+- Code is currently not async, and can be converted to improve performance.
 - MockDb currently write the whole list to the JSON file every time a save is made.
 We should instead append to the JSON file.
 - No concurrency testing since we don't use a `ConcurrentDictionary`.
-- Make the application run using Docker
+- Make the application run using Docker.
-- Add additional unit tests to test edge cases
+- Add additional unit tests to test edge cases.
 - Seed data currently only seeds from 3 credit cards.
 We should change this so it seeds from multiple credit card types.

 ## Cloud Technologies to be used
-- Once Dockerized could be use EC2 and Fargate
+- Once Dockerized could be use EC2 and Fargate.
-- Service code can be split into seperate seperate micro-services
+- Service code can be split into seperate seperate micro-services.
-- Database can be written to RDS in AWS
+- Database can be written to RDS in AWS.
 - Logger is currently unused, but can be wired up to CloudWatch logs.
-- No heartbeat page so auto-scaling won't be enabled
+- No heartbeat page so auto-scaling won't be enabled.